IT

 Q1.
 Which has the better camera, iPhone or Galaxy?

-A. It depends on your priorities. iPhone wins for natural color and video quality, while Galaxy wins for optical zoom and ultra-high resolution.
+A. It depends on what you care about. iPhone is stronger for natural color and video quality, while Galaxy is better for optical zoom and ultra-high resolution.

 Q2.
 Which one has longer battery life?

 A. The Galaxy S26 Ultra (5,500mAh) lasts noticeably longer.
-Compared to the iPhone 17 Pro (3,800mAh), the difference can exceed a full day in real-world use.
+Compared with the iPhone 17 Pro (3,800mAh), the gap can be more than a full day in real-world use.

 Q3.
 What's the price gap between the iPhone 17 Pro and Galaxy S26 Ultra?